 You need to think about the occasion and her sensibilities to avoid appearing thoughtless about her grief.
 Whether or not you decide to send a gift, a sympathy card is a great option as well to show you care.

 When Should You Send a Gift?

-The ideal time to send a sympathy gift is as soon as possible after the funeral, preferably within a couple of weeks after the death.
-However, if weeks or months have passed, you can still send or bring something to the friend to show that you've been thinking of her.
+Although the ideal time to send a sympathy gift is as soon as possible after the funeral, it's never too late.
+If weeks or months have passed, you can still send or bring something to the friend to show that you've been thinking of her.

 What Type of Gift is Appropriate?

 If you know the person well, you can give anything you think he'd like as long as it doesn't make the recipient feel worse than he already feels about his loss.
 Food is generally a safe bet, as long as you know what he likes.

 Who Should Receive a Sympathy Gift?